Kaliumhexacyanoferrat/GenHTTP/README.md

 ## Building the Server

-> [!NOTE]
-> The `main` branch reflects the upcoming changes for GenHTTP 11, which are rather drastic.
-For the current stable release, checkout `release/10.5` instead.

-To build the server from source, clone this repository and run the playground project launcher for .NET 10:
+To build the server from source, clone this repository and run the playground project launcher for .NET 11:

 ```sh
 git clone https://github.com/Kaliumhexacyanoferrat/GenHTTP.git